mmittlb/pywde1/README.md

 It is important to have a kernel with the following modules loaded:

-- usbserial
+- [usbserial][2]
 - cp210x

 Install
 -------

-Under any Posix compliant environment the install is just as easy as typing
+Under any sudo enabled Linux environment the install is just as easy as typing

 ```bash
 python setup.py build